rcbao/bgp.gl/README.md

 python manage.py runserver  # once everything has been set up, start the django server to see the app running on http://127.0.0.1:8000/
 ```

+If you recieve a warning about unapplied migrations, run;
+`python manage.py makemigrations` and `python manage.py migrate`